ckipp01/chronica/wiki/scripts.md

 Writing small scripts to accomplish tasks is one of my favorite things to do.
 If I find myself doing something multiple times in a row, my mind always questions how I can automate the process.
-Most of the scripts I've written are in bash and solve pretty specific problems that I've encountered.
+Most of the scripts I've written are just in shell and solve pretty specific problems that I've encountered.

 ```scala mdoc:tags:scripts
 ```